shargent152/Calculator/README.md

 # Landscape Calculator
-the same as the orgianl calculator but now it can rotate
+the same as the original calculator but now it can rotate
 ## Functionality
 * The user can rotate the phone and save the number in the calculator
 * The user when the phone rotates can use the sin, cos, tan, log10, and ln buttons